 Since it’s a rehab treadmill, the Endurance T50 has extended handrails connected to the front upright bars and the rear of the deck.
 In addition, they have long PVC foam sleeves for improved comfort.

-They’re pretty sturdy, so they should support users with specific disabilities with no problem if they don’t exceed the maximum user weight capacity.
+They’re pretty sturdy, so they should be able to support users with specific disabilities without a problem if they don’t exceed the maximum user weight capacity.

 Furthermore, the treadmill is pretty significant.
 With all the parts assembled, it is approximately 77″ (195 cm) long and 29.5″ (75 cm) wide.
 It is also advisable to allow at least two feet of clearance on each side of the deck and at least three feet at its rear for easy access.

-The unit is pretty heavy as well.
-Its net weight is 162 lbs (57 kg).
+The unit is also pretty heavy—its net weight is 162 lbs (57 kg).
 Therefore, two people should carry and assemble the machine.
 However, once completed, it’s easy to move as its front base features wheels.
-In addition, both its bases come equipped with adjustable levelers, including a small ramp that attaches to the rear of the deck for easy entry.
+In addition, both bases come equipped with adjustable levelers, including a small ramp that attaches to the rear of the deck for easy entry.

 Deck Construction